mammadu/my_mastermind/README.md

 ## TODO

 - update readme
-- figure out how to handle flags
+- determine how to read user input
 - save the following to C template file
     - new makefile
     - new file structure